-In 2022, OAEC’s WATER Institute joined forces with a team of other natural resource professionals, agencies and organizations to launch the California Process-based Restoration (Cal PBR) Network.
-In contrast to form-based restoration, which often requires high costs and fossil fuel inputs, process-based restoration uses simple, low-cost techniques like adding woody debris that mimic beaver dams to riverscapes.
-PBR harnesses the system’s natural energy, materials, space and time to do most of the restoration “work.”
+In 2022, OAEC’s WATER Institute joined forces with a team of other natural resource professionals, agencies and organizations to launch the California Process-based Restoration (Cal PBR) Network, which in 2025, became an official Fiscally Sponsored Project of OAEC.

-The goal of the Cal PBR Network is to increase the capacity of practitioners to design and implement process-based restoration approaches to restore degraded ecosystems and build California’s resiliency to drought, wildfire and climate change.
-This open-source network provides a central hub for information exchange, cross-discipline dialogue and collaboration between diverse partners.
+The goal of the Cal PBR Network is to increase the capacity of practitioners to design and implement process-based restoration approaches to restore degraded ecosystems and build California’s resiliency to drought, wildfire, and climate change.
+This open-source network provides a central hub for information exchange, cross-disciplinary dialogue, and collaboration between diverse partners.

 Check out the following blogs from past trainings to learn more about these inspiring events: